tshana/tshana.github.io/README.md

 # Portfolio

 Professional portfolio.
-Can be accessed at:
+Can be viewed at: tshana@github.io